Skip to main content

 Schools must ensure parents’ or legal guardians’ involvement in their children’s learning assessment.
 The conditions of this involvement are defined by each school.

-In situations when students demonstrate exceptional learning abilities and the appropriate degree of maturity they can progress more quickly, as they can complete the first cycle at the age of 9 (until the 31 December of the current year) and/or they can progress sooner to another grade one single time during the second or third cycles (see Ordinance No 223-A/2018, 3 August in its current wording).
+In situations when students demonstrate exceptional learning abilities and the appropriate degree of maturity they can progress more quickly and/or they can progress sooner to another grade one single time during the second or third cycles (see Ordinance No 223-A/2018, 3 August in its current wording).

 Student evaluation on specialised artistic education courses includes end-of-cycle exams (external evaluation) at the end of grade 9 to complete the cycle.
 Successful completion of subjects in the artistic training component are not considered in relation to retention during general primary education or end-of-cycle exams in grade 9.